mautic/developer-documentation-new/.github/CONTRIBUTING.md

   <br />
   <p><strong>Troubleshooting #1</strong></p>
-  <p>If you can't see your changes in the live preview, try refreshing the page.</p>
+  <p>If you can't see your changes in the live preview, try refreshing the browser tab.</p>

   <p><strong>Troubleshooting #2</strong></p>
   <p>If refreshing doesn't work, try to:</p>